 Head to the Spa for the Day

-There are some truly impressive spa experience in Andorra.
+There are some truly impressive spa experiences in Andorra.
 More small-scale options that feature massage and other treatments are spread across the country.

 But for a sort of theme park of relaxation, head to Caldea or Inuu in Escaldes-Engordany.
 The former has facilities for all ages and the latter is adults only.
 Both feature the full range of spa activities based around the area’s natural, thermal spas.

-From theatre to dance to cinema to special festivals, Andorra puts on a varied schedule of stimulating things to do.
+From theatre to dance to cinema to special festivals, Andorra puts on a varied schedule of stimulating activities.

 Look for special highlights like Andorra la Vella’s Carnival celebration in spring and the annual Cirque du Soleil visit in summer.

-As well as diversifying from downhill, one of the biggest recent change in Andorra is that we really are a whole-family destination.
+As well as diversifying from downhill, one of the biggest recent changes here is that we really are a whole-family destination.
 The long list of things do with children includes: